-Most fuel brands offer ‘premium’ options for both petrol and diesel fuels.
-They usually claim to give you more performance while using less fuel.
+Most fuel brands offer ‘premium’ options for both petrol and diesel fuels, which are usually priced about 10% higher than their ‘regular’ fuels.
+They usually claim to give you more performance (or other improvements) while using less fuel.

 What is premium unleaded petrol?

-The higher octane number.
-This makes it burn more efficiently, thus delivering more power for less fuel burned.
+The higher octane number makes the petrol burn more efficiently, thus delivering more power for less fuel burned.
 It may also have additives such as detergents to keep the inside of the engine clean.

 Depending on your driving circumstances, many engines will see very little difference at all; if your driving is predominantly city commuting and school runs, you probably won’t notice any significant improvements.
 If you tend to drive harder or do more open road driving, you may notice more substantial differences.